 Barb is a scientist, entrepreneur and investor.
 Prior to launching Codex Beauty and Sekhmet Ventures, she spent two decades leading innovation in spectroscopy, telecommunications, and biotechnology.
 By 34, she had founded two Silicon Valley companies that, among many breakthroughs, paved the way for carbon cycle/natural gas pipeline monitoring, and accessible vaccine/cancer therapeutic manufacturing.
 Barb, earned her Ph.D. in electrical engineering at Stanford, has been awarded 40 U.S. patents and numerous prizes in science.

-Sara Kaur directs all aspects of the financial business, implementing strategies with a disciplined and risk-managed approach to growth and scale.
-Kaur has spent more than two decades leading global finance operations within the technology and semiconductor industries at companies including Finesse Solutions, Google and Honeywell.
-Previously, she worked at the venture capital firm Hercules Technology, handling compliancy with the Sarbanes-Oxley Act to establish responsible auditing and financial regulations.
-Kaur holds a Master in Finance from Birmingham City University.
+Sara Kaur directs all aspects of the finances for the business, implementing strategies with a disciplined and risk-managed approach to growth and scale.
+Sara has spent more than two decades leading global finance operations within the technology and semiconductor industries at companies including Finesse Solutions, Google and Honeywell.
+Sara’s work experience includes general management and stewardship of the business, compliancy with the Sarbanes-Oxley Act and setting up global enterprises.
+Sara holds a Masters in Finance from Birmingham City University, UK and is a CPA with the California Board of Accountancy.

 Senior Vice President of operations